ndsev/zserio/doc/ZserioUserGuide.md

 - `doc-comment-format`
   Warn when a documentation comment has invalid format.
 Enabled by default.
+- `doc-comment-missing`
+  Warn when a documentable schema element has no documentation comment assigned.
+Disabled by default.
 - `doc-comment-see`
   Warn when a documentation see tag contains invalid symbol reference.
   Enabled by default.